Th3BrainOfAl3x/Asteroids/README.md

 # Asteroids
-Android App for Fundamentals of Android within MSc Mobile Development and Ubiquitous Computing
+Android App for Fundaments of Android within MSc Mobile Development and Ubiquitous Computing